 The marketing communication model is a framework that helps organizations to plan, execute, and measure their marketing activities.
 Or the 4Ps model, because it focuses on the four key elements of marketing: product, price, promotion, and place.
-The model is based on the idea that organizations need to carefully consider each of these elements.
+This communication model is based on the idea that organizations need to carefully consider each of these elements.
 This is in order to create a successful marketing strategy.
 By doing so, they can ensure that they communicate their message effectively to the target audience.
 As well as to meet the overall marketing goals.

 Components of marketing communication model: